floprsk/cs50_final_project/README.md

     - You can also create the sqlite3-database on your own (commands documented in **create_db.txt**)
 - Install the necessary librarys on your system, documented in **requirements.txt** (command: pip3 install "library")
 - Open a command prompt in the *app*-directory and execute **_flask run_**, then you can acces the demo-app on your localhost
+- In the Demo Version (app_pc.py) the functions interacting with the RPi are commented out.
 - (The register functionality will just store the data on your own system in the watering_users.db file, so no worrys)